Shweta-Garbhe/JS-Practice/merge_arrays_remove_duplicates_sort.md

-# Merge dynamic number of arrays, remove duplicate elements and sort it.
+# Merge dynamic number of arrays, remove duplicate elements and sort them in ascending order.

 Write a function called `merge()` that takes one or more arrays as parameters and returns the arrays merged together with all duplicates removed and with the values sorted in ascending order.

-## Example:
+## EXAMPLE:

 - Input: